Tywin Lannister: Season 4

 Tywin has the Stark ancestral sword Ice melted down into two swords, one of which he gives to Jaime, though he disowns him after Jaime refuses to resign from the Kingsguard to become Tywin's heir.
 When Tyrion is accused of poisoning Joffrey, Tywin asks Oberyn Martell to serve as one of the judges in Tyrion's trial.
 Though Oberyn despises Tywin for ordering the death of his sister, niece and nephew during the sack of King's Landing, he agrees when Tywin offers him justice against their murderer, Gregor Clegane.
 Tywin also presses Cersei to wed Loras Tyrell to use House Tyrell's wealth to pay off the Crown's debts to the Iron Bank of Braavos but is forced to back down when Cersei threatens to reveal her incestuous affair with Jaime.
 Tywin has an affair with Shae, Tyrion's former mistress.
 Tyrion discovers this during his escape from King's Landing and strangles Shae before confronting Tywin on the privy.
 When Tyrion admits that he loved Shae, Tywin repeatedly dismisses her as a whore, prompting Tyrion to shoot him with a crossbow, killing him.

 Season 5

 Tywin's body lies in state in the Great Sept of Baelor before his burial, with Jaime and Cersei the first to pay their respects.
 Tywin's death upsets the balance of power in King's Landing, namely by allowing the rise to power of the High Sparrow and the Faith Militant.

 Reception

-Charles Dance, who played Tywin Lannister in the first fours seasons of the television adaptation, received positive reviews and acclaim for his role.
+Charles Dance, who played Tywin Lannister in the first four seasons of the television adaptation, received widespread acclaim for his performance from fans and critics, with some singling out his performance as one of the best of the series.
 Clive James described his portrayal as "not only the best role of its kind that Dance has ever had; it is the best role of its kind that anyone has ever had".